psoper1/tic-tac-toe-game/pseudocode.md

 Create a state for each element of the game
     -currentPlayer = player1 && player2
-		-Initial player is player1, everytime a box is clicked, if the state of the currentPlayer is player1, change to player2 if player2 change to player 1
+		-Initial player is player1, everytime a box is clicked, if the state of the currentPlayer is player1, change to player2 based on if the howManyTurns is even or odd if player2 change to player 1
 				//Run this in the eventListener for everytime a box is clicked -IF (currentPlayer === "Player One") {